runzhuoli/runzhuoli.github.io/_posts/2018-08-07-merge-policies-in-solr.md

 ### Conclusion:

 TeiredMerge Algorithm tries to find the best merge combinations based on several factors(segment sizes, balance, deletion rate).
 However, LogMerge Algorithm merges segments based on created time stamp only.
 The sizes of merged segments in LogMerge are unpredictable.
 Solr started to use TeiredMerge algorithm as the default algorithm after it introduced.
-Based on Michael McCandless, the author of "Lucene in Action":  To minimize merge cost, you ideally would merge only equal-sized segments, and merge a larger number of segments at a time.
+Based on Michael McCandless, the author of "Lucene in Action":  To minimize merge cost, we ideally would merge only equal-sized segments, and merge a larger number of segments at a time.
 When I tried to solve the real problem, I tried to produce equal-sized segments by using "Auto Commit" and I set maxMergeAtOnce to a bigger number to make sure more documents are merged at a time.
 Moreover, I controlled allowed segments amount(maximum budget) to a smaller number by setting segmentPerTeir to a lower value.

 ### References: